Cortical substrates of perceptual confusion between pitch and timbre

 Listed in

-Pitch and timbre, two fundamental perceptual attributes of sound, are commonly regarded as distinct features, but can be confused when varied simultaneously.
-Here we combine human behavior and fMRI to demonstrate a neural substrate to explain the well-known perceptual confusion effects.
-We identify orderly mappings of both pitch and timbral brightness within auditory cortex and reveal two independent lines of evidence for cortical confusion between them.
-First, voxels’ preferred pitch decreases systematically as brightness increases, and vice versa, consistent with predictions based on perceptual confusion.
+Pitch and timbre are two fundamental perceptual attributes of sound that help us distinguish voices in speech and appreciate music.
+Brightness, one of the primary dimensions of timbre, is governed by different acoustic parameters compared to pitch, but the two can be confused perceptually when varied simultaneously.
+Here we combine human behavior and fMRI to provide evidence of a potential neural substrate to explain this important but poorly understood perceptual confusion.
+We identify orderly mappings of both pitch and brightness within auditory cortex and reveal two independent lines of evidence for cortical confusion between them.
+First, the preferred pitch of individual voxels decreases systematically as brightness increases, and vice versa, consistent with predictions based on perceptual confusion.
 Second, pitch and brightness mapping share a common high-low-high gradient across auditory cortex, implying a shared trajectory of cortical activation for changes in each dimension.
-The results provide a cortical substrate at both local and global scales for an established auditory perceptual phenomenon that is thought to reflect efficient coding of ubiquitous features in natural sound statistics.
+The results provide a cortical substrate at both local and global scales for an established auditory perceptual phenomenon that is thought to reflect efficient coding of features ubiquitous in natural sound statistics.